This post was updated on February 26, 2021.

 - Contact Page – Include important contact information such as phone number if applicable and a contact form.

-I would argue an SEO content audit is perhaps the most involved of anything others on this list, and you should go into the process full well expecting it to be lengthy and ongoing (unless yours is a very small site with minimal to no blog presence).
+I would argue a content audit is perhaps the most involved of anything others in this list, and you should go into the process full well expecting it to be lengthy and on-going (unless yours is a very small site with minimal to no blog presence).
 Part of this process may also include a full-scale assessment of your categories and tags.

 Remove thin content that no longer has value (again look at this same data just mentioned for a better idea), and combine content that is very similar for more well-rounded posts.